 Is Quantum Computing the Future?
-This Major Player Could Take the Lead! - YaNoticias
+This Major Player Could Take the Lead! - YANoticias

 Cons:

-– Market Volatility: The sector is subject to rapid shifts in sentiment and valuation, leading to unpredictable market behavior.
+– Market Volatility: The sector is subject to rapid shifts in sentiment and valuation, leading to unpredictable market behaviour.

 – Long-Term Horizon: Many experts believe that fully practical quantum computing is still years away, which may deter investors seeking immediate returns.